Ulf Kirsten: International career

 Kirsten's 100 caps are almost evenly split: 49 for East Germany and 51 for the re-unified Germany in a career which spanned 15 years from 1985 until 2000, with the reunified team being formed in late 1990.

 Kirsten scored a total of 34 international goals, 14 of them for East Germany.
 His only major tournaments came late in his career; Kirsten played for his country at the 1994 and 1998 World Cups and Euro 2000.

 Personal life

 Kirsten's son Benjamin is also a footballer and has played as a goalkeeper for Dynamo Dresden and NEC Nijmegen.

-Along with several other teammates, Kirsten was allegedly implicated as an Stasi informant during his time at Dynamo Dresden through files recovered from the security service's archives after the fall of East Germany.
+Along with several other teammates, Kirsten was allegedly implicated as an Stasi Inoffizieller Mitarbeiter (informant) under the codename "Knut Krüger" during his time at Dynamo Dresden through files recovered from the security service's archives after the fall of East Germany.

+Nicknamed "Der Schwatte" by fans due to his southern European appearance and his swarthy hair, he and his son created a gin tonic brand with the same name in 2020.
+The term "schwatt" is a dialect expression in the Ruhr area and Rhineland for the colour black.